The oil and gas industry is a key factor in Mexican energy policy.

-I. THE MEXICAN GOVERNMENT WILL CERTAINLY NOT PROCEED FURTHER TO PRIVATIZE THE STATE-CONTROLLED OIL PRODUCTION COMPANIES.
+1. THE MEXICAN GOVERNMENT IS UNLIKELY TO PROCEED ANY FURTHER TO PRIVATIZE THE STATE-CONTROLLED OIL PRODUCTION COMPANIES.

 In the event of privatization of PEMEX by the Mexican state and its release to foreign investors, the United States is expected to be the largest beneficiary.
 But this is the crux of the matter, that Mexico wants to let American investments flow into the Mexican oil sector when it is no longer worth doing so when Mexico won’t be able to operate these oil fields herself.
 Whether this calculation will work we will know in the coming years.